Build system appears to lock if there is a conflict upon update

 This lasts until I terminate (Ctrl-C).

-#8 Updated by David Welker almost 10 years ago
+#8 Updated by David Welker about 10 years ago

 I was curious what the basis of your opinion that this should be done before 2.0 is?
 This is functionality to make life a little more convenient for developers, it does not affect the user experience.
 Previously, you had written: "pushing to post 2.0 since this does not affect the user experience."